Taiwanese Cultural Association: Japan

-Japan was not only the hub of advanced learning for Taiwanese students, but also an excellent opportunity to learn revolutionary ideas such as equality for all people and freedom, options that the oppressive Japanese Regime would not allow.
+Japan was not only the hub for advanced education for Taiwanese students, but also an excellent opportunity to learn revolutionary ideas such as equality for all people and freedom, options that the oppressive Japanese regime would not allow.
 This was where intellectuals adopted new and more innovated ideas in order to gain either independence or autonomy for Taiwan.
 These intellectuals often held conferences discussing beneficial possibilities.
-They petitioned the Japanese government to permit the enactment of a representative committee which spoke in favor of Taiwanese people, thus taking a vital step towards democracy.
+They petitioned the Japanese government to permit the enactment of a representative committee which spoke in favour of Taiwanese people, thus taking a vital step towards democracy.
 The committee, established in 1921, was called the Petition Movement for the Establishment of a Taiwanese Parliament.
-Lin Hsien-tang was elected as their headperson.
+Lin Hsien-tang was elected as their chairperson.
 During its fourteen-year span, many rallies were held.